carlosonunez/blog.carlosnunez.me/content/post/start-small-move-fast.md

 title: "Start small; move fast"
 date: "2016-10-14 01:04:29"
 slug: "start-small-move-fast"
+description: >-
+  Many teams are eager to get to a better, future goal as fast as they can.
+  This post explains how slowing down can, surprisingly, product results in a faster, safer and more fun way.
+keywords:
+  - productivity
+  - teams
+  - culture
 ---

 *Seinfeld* wasn't always the heavily-syndicated network cash cow it is today.
 The hit show started as an experiment for Jerry and Larry David.
 They wanted to write a show to describe the life of a comedian in New York, namely, Jerry's.
 Despite Jerry's limited acting and writing experience, they wrote their pilot in the late 1980's and sold it as "The Jerry Chronicles," which NBC made its first national appearance of on July 1989.